 There are more prayers on www.churchofenglandchristenings.org which can be used before and after a christening.

 Since 2016, the Church of England has also set aside a national day in the year to celebrate and support the godparent/godchild relationship.
-It is called Godparents’ Sunday and takes place on the Sunday before the first May Bank Holiday Monday.
+It is called Godparents’ Sunday and takes place on the first Sunday of July, though you can have it on any convenient date for your church.
 There are free resources to help you join in, as well as specially produced colour resources you can order from the Church Print Hub.
 Read all about how to join in here.